zivid/zivid-python-samples/README.md

       camera.
     - [verify_camera_in_field_from_zdf] - Check the dimension trueness
       of a Zivid camera from a ZDF file.
+    - [visualize_benchmark_results] - Visualize the CSV results produced
+      by the ZividBenchmark sample.
 - **applications**
   - **basic**
     - **visualization**